DBOMproject/tools/spdx-converter/README.md

       REPO  The repository ID on which the channel you want to use exists
       CHANNEL
-                            The channel ID on which you want to retreive the BoM ASSET
+                            The channel ID on which you want to retrieve the BoM ASSET
-                            The asset ID on which you want to retreive the BoM FILE                  The SPDX KV Tag that has to be created
+                            The asset ID on which you want to retrieve the BoM FILE                  The SPDX KV Tag that has to be created

 ## Getting Help

-If you have any queries on spdx converter ustil, feel free to reach us on any of our [communication channels](https://github.com/DBOMproject/community/blob/master/COMMUNICATION.md)
+If you have any queries on spdx converter util, feel free to reach us on any of our [communication channels](https://github.com/DBOMproject/community/blob/master/COMMUNICATION.md)

 If you have questions, concerns, bug reports, etc, please file an issue in this repository's [issue tracker](https://github.com/DBOMproject/tools/issues).